-Industrial hygiene is a field encompassing the health and safety of workers and building occupants.
+IH is a field encompassing the health and safety of workers and building occupants.
 Knowledge of the lead content in paint and other materials is needed for compliance with the Occupational Safety and Health Administration (OSHA) and the U.S. Department of Environmental Protection.

-Asbestos is fibrous mineral matter that was added to thousands of building products because of its strength and resistance to fire, chemical attack, and decay.
+Asbestos is the fibrous mineral matter added to thousands of building products because of its strength and resistance to fire, chemical attack, and decay.
 Most asbestos-containing materials were banned in 1978 due to the high incidence of lung damage (asbestosis) and lung cancer occurring from exposure to airborne fibers.
 Prior to renovation or demolition of a structure, an asbestos inspection must be performed and the proper notification filed per the National Emissions Standards for Hazardous Air Pollutants (NESHAP – 40 CFR 61).
 In addition, the U.S. Occupational Safety and Health Administration (OSHA) regulates work in proximity to asbestos-containing materials, and most states have asbestos programs to administer NESHAP and state regulations.
-TD&H helps clients manage asbestos risks by performing asbestos inspections and assisting with asbestos abatement project design and monitoring, including clearance monitoring using phase contrast microscopy (PCM).
+TD&H Engineering helps clients manage asbestos risks by performing asbestos inspections and assisting with asbestos abatement project design and monitoring, including clearance monitoring using phase contrast microscopy (PCM).

 Lead is a very useful heavy metal that has been known and used for millennia.
 It is also a central nervous system poison.
 Lead (typically present as lead-based paint) is governed by federal regulations.
 Regulations administered by the U.S. Environmental Protection Agency (EPA) include NESHAP and the Resource Conservation and Recovery Act (RCRA).
-OSHA requires monitoring of respirable lead and the use of work methods and engineering controls to prevent exposure of workers above the Permissable Exposure Limit (PEL).
+OSHA requires monitoring of respirable lead and the use of work methods and engineering controls to prevent exposure of workers above the Permissible Exposure Limit (PEL).
 Prior to disposal of demolition waste, RCRA requires that the waste stream be characterized.
-TD&H industrial hygiene personnel perform surveys for lead-based paint and assist clients with characterization of proposed waste streams for lead and other heavy metals, as well as arranging for proper abatement and disposal as appropriate.
+TD&H Engineering’s IH personnel perform surveys for lead-based paint and assist clients with the characterization of proposed waste streams for lead and other heavy metals, as well as arranging for proper abatement and disposal as appropriate.

-Mold is a fungi that is present everywhere in our environment, both indoors and outdoors.
+Mold is a fungus that is present everywhere in our environment, both indoors and outdoors.
 There are tens of thousands of mold species that have the potential to cause health problems.
 Molds produce allergens and in some cases, potentially toxic substances (mycotoxins) that may cause allergic reactions in sensitive individuals.
 It is impossible to eliminate all mold and mold spores inside a structure but mold can be controlled by reducing the moisture and humidity indoors.